paulojraposo/FlowMaps/README.txt

 It produces one output file in shapefile, geojson, kml, gml, or gmt format.

+For thorough usage information, please use the help flag from the command line:

+    python InterpolatedFlowMaps.py -h

 Please note that the input CSV file must be in the format of the example below.
 The headers seen below, named exactly as seen, must be present and unique in the input file, though